ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper.md

 The `YdbException` exception has the following properties, which can help you handle errors properly:

 - `IsTransient` returns `true` if the error is temporary and can be resolved by retrying.
 For example, this might occur in cases of a transaction lock violation when the transaction fails to complete its commit.

 - `IsTransientWhenIdempotent` returns `true` if the error is temporary and can be resolved by retrying the operation, provided that the database operation is idempotent.

 - `StatusCode` contains the database error code, which is helpful for logging and detailed analysis of the issue.

+{% note warning %}

+Please note that ADO.NET does not automatically retry failed operations, and you must implement retry logic in your code.

+{% endnote %}

 ## Integration of {{ ydb-short-name }} and Dapper